 Carpet stains are inevitable.
 No matter how careful you are, things get knocked over, pets have accidents and kids make messes.
 It’s always stressful to see something spilled on your carpet, but if you act quickly most stains can be cleaned using products you probably already have around your house.
 Below you will find three common carpet stains and our suggestions for how to remove them.

-There are many ways nail polish can end up on your carpet whether it’s from the bottle of polish being knocked over or someone with freshly painted nails reaching to pick something up off the floor.
+There are many ways nail polish can end up on your carpets in Ottawa whether it’s from the bottle of polish being knocked over or someone with freshly painted nails reaching to pick something up off the floor.
 You may think the bright pink manicure your carpet just received is going to be permanent but there are a few things you can try.
 It may seem too obvious, but nail polish remover is the first method we recommend.
 Make sure you use a white cloth and clear non-acetone polish remover to avoid more colour being transferred to your carpet.
 Dip the cloth in the remover and begin blotting the stain, making sure not to use a rubbing motion.
 It may take a while but should effectively remove the stain with a bit of patience.

 Whether you’re attempting to house train a new puppy or your cat is sick, even the best behaved pets have an occasional accident.
 Hopefully you find Fluffy’s stain immediately after the accident occurs, but removing it should still be possible as long as you begin cleaning within a few hours.
 The first step is to absorb as much of the urine as possible with white rags or paper towels.
 Next, blot with a cool, damp cloth to prevent the stain from setting.
 For small stains, put some white vinegar into a spray bottle and saturate the area.
 For larger stains, it may be more efficient to pour the vinegar directly onto the spot.
 Let the vinegar sit for about fifteen minutes before soaking it up with another white rag or more paper towels.
 Bonus: vinegar will also eliminate the unpleasant smell that comes along with pet stains!